garimaj2108/Deceptive-Data-Visualization/README.md

-# 'Gun Control Saves Lives'  vs  'Gun Control does not have significant impact on Lives Saved'
+# Gun Control Saves Lives  vs  Gun Control does not have significant impact on Lives Saved

 # Project Outline